HenryJaQiu/SiteUp/_posts/2018-3-13-formal-meeting-11.md

 1. Show the last word of vue-cli, electron-vue and electron-builder.

 2. Changes:
-   Original setting is overload images after the data, parameter or operator changes but this cost a lot of function of the user.
-So we decide to use the two-way binding fuction of echarts and vue in order to realize auto update instead of redraw, this method could decrease load of users and increase software efficiency and fluency.
+   Original setting is re-load images after the data, parameter or operator changes but this cost a lot of source.
+So we decide to use the two-way binding function of echarts and vue in order to auto update instead of re-load every time data changes.
+This method could decrease cost and increase software efficiency and fluency.